CC-Public/DashboardAssignment/README.md

 ## Overview

-To successfully pass this assignment you need to develop a single-page **javascript** application which would represent user dashboard with a number of customizable widgets persisting their state and settings across sessions.
-Application layout should adopt for different screens (tablets/phones) and run flawlessly on desktop (IE 9+, FF, Chrome, Safari) and most common mobile platforms (iOS/Adroid/WP).
+To successfully pass this assignment you need to develop a single-page **JavaScript** application which would represent user dashboard with a number of customizable widgets persisting their state and settings across sessions.
+Application layout should adopt for different screens (tablets/phones) and run flawlessly on desktop (IE 9+, FF, Chrome, Safari) and most common mobile platforms (iOS/Android/WP).

 ## Technical Requirements